sdsgisd/HGF/readme.md

 Author: Sadashige Ishida
 Lisence: BSD

-Running the executables without command line arguments will display usage information.
-All the data files for testing are located in the assets folder.
+Running the executables without command line arguments will display the usage.
+Data files are located in the hgf_assets folder.

 This program is built on SoapFilm3D, which is a simulation program accompanying the paper “Double Bubbles Sans Toil and Trouble: Discrete Circulation-Preserving Vortex Sheets for Soap Films and Foams”, Fang Da, Christopher Batty, Chris Wojtan, and Eitan Grinspun, Transactions on Graphics (SIGGRAPH 2015).